Skip to content

 class TraceabilityPipeline:

-def __init__(self, max_retries: int = 3):
+def __init__(self, max_retries: int = 3) -> None:

 self.max_retries = max_retries

-self.validation_failures: List[str] = []
+self.validation_failures: list[str] = []

 def process_cte_payload(self, raw_data: dict) -> dict:

-"""Validate, normalize, and route KDE payload."""
+"""Validate, normalize, and route a single KDE payload."""

 try: